Pacific Air Lines: Crash of Flight 773

-On May 7, 1964, Pacific Flight 773 crashed near San Ramon, California, east of Oakland.
+On May 7, 1964, Pacific Flight 773 crashed nearly San Ramon, California, east of Oakland.
 All 44 aboard the Fairchild F-27 were killed when the aircraft dove into a hillside near vertically.
 Investigators found a gun in the wreckage, and the FBI determined that a suicidal passenger shot both of the pilots, and then himself, causing the plane to dive out of control.
-This scenario was repeated 23 years later at another California-based airline, Pacific Southwest Airlines (PSA), when a recently dismissed employee shot a supervisor, then both pilots on board a BAe 146-200 Flight 1771 en route from Los Angeles to San Francisco, causing it to crash in the hills of San Luis Obispo County with the loss of all on board.

 Boeing 727s

-On September 13, 1965 Pacific Air Lines announced it would acquire six new Boeing 727-100 jets, leasing two immediately and placing orders for the others to be delivered in early 1968.
+On September 13, 1965, Pacific Air Lines announced it would acquire six new Boeing 727-100 jets, leasing two immediately and placing orders for the others to be delivered in early 1968.
 The jets were ordered during a prosperous time for the airline, but net income for Pacific dropped from $700,337 in 1965 to $150,716, chiefly because the 727 was uneconomical on Pacific's routes.
 Two were leased to National Airlines.

 The airline promoted the Boeing 727 in a 1966 print ad: "Pacific Air Lines jets to more California cities any other airline."
 The ad said Pacific 727s served Fresno, Bakersfield, Monterey, Lake Tahoe, Los Angeles, San Francisco, San Jose, and Santa Barbara.

 Pacific planned to order Boeing 737-200s, more economical than the 727s, but events overtook the airline and the order was cancelled.